tarwn/lessthandot-hugo/blogs/content/posts/2014-09-18-setup-iaas-in-azure-for-sql-server.md

 To complete the remaining step of creating the listener, the second script in the release notes is used.
 This script is executed on the primary replica be making an RDP session to the server and then executing the script in a Windows PowerShell command window that is executed as administrator (use Run As Administrator when opening PowerShell)

-The last script and the parameters needed are the availability group, “$ag being the availability group name you used”, the cluster network name, which is typically Cluster Network 1 by default.
+The last script and the parameters needed are the availability group, "$ag being the availability group name you used", the cluster network name, which is typically Cluster Network 1 by default.
 With these changed, you can execute the script and it will functionally work.
 However, it is recommended to change the listener port.

 ```powershell
 # Define variables